-The door end contains the cill and main door track support (which are separate on the single door model).
+The door end contains the cill and main door track support.

 The apex gusset plate has a 5th hole in to accommodate a short glazing bar above the door.

 The horizontal and diagonal Angle braces are a little thicker and are made from unequal angle.